cecile-lecampion/shiny_fluorcam/README.md

 Sample FluorCam `.TXT` files for testing and demonstration purposes can be found in the `sample_data/` directory within the application folder.
 Users are encouraged to utilize these files to familiarize themselves with the application's features and functionalities.
 > Currently, only PSI FluorCam `.TXT` files are supported.

+# Contributing
+Contributions to the FluorCam Toolbox are welcome!
+If you have feature requests or suggestions, feel free to contact us at <a href="mailto:cecile.lecampion@univ-amu.fr">cecile.lecampion@univ-amu.fr</a> or open an issue on the GitHub repository.
+If you use a mesurement tool from a provider other than PSI and would like to see support for it in FluorCam Toolbox, please reach out to us.

 ## License

 This project is licensed under the MIT License - see the repository for details.